MAINLAND EASTERN BARRED BANDICOOT

-The eastern barred bandicoot is a small, slender marsupial with coarse yellow-brown fur and three to four light-coloured bars on its rump.
+The mainland eastern barred bandicoot (perameles gunni) is a small, slender marsupial with coarse yellow-brown fur and three to four light-coloured bars on its rump.
 It has a slaty grey belly and tail, weighing between 500–1000 grams and growing up to 35 cm in length.
 Its short lifespan in the wild (18–20 months) is balanced by a rapid breeding cycle, making it one of Australia’s most fascinating diggers and ecosystem engineers.

 Physical description